Everything You Need to Know About Carbohydrates and PCOS

 When you eat quick-digesting, low-fibre carbs, it get broken down quickly, causing a speedy spike in your blood sugar levels.
 Thus, a faster release of insulin levels as well.

-Now, this rapid rise might not be the best news.
-Over time, many quick spikes in blood sugars may worsen insulin resistance, a common factor in both PCOS and diabetes.
+Now, insulin control is crucial so this rapid rise might not be the best news.
+Over time, many quick blood sugar spikes may worsen insulin resistance, a common underlying factor in both PCOS and diabetes.

 Imagine an alternative - choosing more slower-digesting, higher-fibre carbs like soba noodles, legumes, steel-cut oats, and a rainbow of fruits and veggies.
 The magic here?
 These foods create a much slower rise in your blood sugar levels, and thus insulin.